 Projects.
 They recognized that almost all work in school is “fake” – meaning it didn’t have much, if any, direct impact beyond the classroom.
 They wanted kids engaged in solving real world problems and seeing how content actually lives in the real world.

 Community.
 They wanted kids to be strongly networked in the community and to see all of the great people and wonderful opportunities that exist in the Corridor.

-Iowa BIG now provides this unique, 21st century learning environment to 250 kids in 3 school districts (Linn Mar joined in 2016) in two locations.
+Iowa BIG now provides this unique, 21st century learning environment to 250 kids in 4 school districts (Linn Mar joined in 2016, Alburnett in 2019) in two locations.
 An additional Iowa BIG affiliate serves over 60 kids in the Charles City and New Hampton area.